Julienned Zucchini Vegan Mexican Bowl

 - Cut up the tomato and toss with the black beans.

 - I used this wonderful Progressive International Vegetable Chopper (affiliate link) to chop the Poblano into very small pieces, but you can definitely chop it by hand.
-(This pepper is fairly mild, but still be careful about washing your hands after you handle it and don’t touch your eyes or face.)
+(This pepper is mild, but still be careful about washing your hands after you handle it and don’t touch your eyes or face.)

 - Stir the finely diced Poblano into the tomato/black bean mixture.
 Then add the diced avocado and enough dressing to moisten the mixture and gently combine.
 (Save at least 2 tablespoons of dressing to season the zucchini.)